 There are few things as unpleasant as being unable to help those you love.
 This can easily be made much worse when your loved one is unable to communicate specifics with you.
 As pet owners, all we wish for is the happiness and comfort of our four-legged friends.
-When your dog has undergone a serious medical procedure, or appears to be in massive amounts of pain, it can have us tearing our hair out in desperation as we search for ways to ease their suffering.
-We completely understand and have put together a guide to dealing with dog pain, below, in the hopes of easing both your anguish and their pain.
+When your dog has undergone a serious medical procedure or appears to be in massive amounts of pain, it can have you tearing your hair out in desperation as you search for ways to ease their suffering.
+We completely understand, which is why we have put together a guide to dealing with dog pain, in the hopes of easing both your anguish and your pup’s suffering.

 How Do I Know If My Dog Is in Pain?

 It’s as difficult to pinpoint the cause of your dog’s changing nature in the same way that we can’t measure precisely what the specific cause of our pain is without medical intervention and guidance.
 We have scoured the internet to come up with a relatively comprehensive list of symptoms of dog pain- that said, do contact your vet if you are ever concerned about your pet’s behaviour or have concerns regarding your dog’s symptoms.